lxjwlt/split-webpack-plugin/README.md

 ![Node version][node-image] [![NPM version][npm-image]][npm-url]

 This is a [webpack](http://webpack.github.io/) plugin for Automating division process of files.
 That can be more helpful while we should divide all files manually, especially using multiple third-party libraries.
-You can simply divide your files by number which specify count of chunks or size of each chunk.
+You can simply divide your files by size or the number of modules each file contains.

 ## Installation

-Install divide-webpack-plugin with npm:

 ```
 npm install divide-webpack-plugin -D